Hans-Bananendans/Suction-Gripper-Demonstrator/README.md

 The demonstrator works as follows: It features a head which can be used to "grip" objects.
 This head consists of a compliant (~Shore 30) material whose shape can be changed.
 Inside the head is a sealed chamber, and when pressure in the chamber is reduced, it pulls the compliant material inside.
 The compliant material is deformed in such a way that it creates suction cups on the other side, which then create a suction force between the head and whatever object is being grabbed.
 Many cephalopods use a similar principle to attach their limbs to many different objects, and as such, this design was inspired by these animals.

 ![compliant_material.png](./images/compliant_material.png)
+_Compliant head of the suction gripper in action.
+On the right, the syringe is used to reduce the pressure in the suction head to create small suction cups._

 ## Printable components
 For the demonstrator model, some parts will have to be printed.
 This can be done out of PLA, and the printer does not have to be terribly fancy.
 The author used an Ender 3 Pro printer for all prints.
 The STL-files for the prints can be found in the `./STL/` folder.